GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

 tmp/
 warnings.log
 ```
 The most important file is ```contigs.fasta```.
-We will be using this contigs file later to generate summary statistics
+We will be using this contigs file later to generate summary statistics with QUAST.
 See below for more details on the other output files & directories.
 ```
     scaffolds.fasta – resulting scaffolds (recommended for use as resulting sequences)